Trends Influencing Innovation in the Future Workplace

 Time, space, and the freedom to work and innovate are all important environmental factors for innovation in the workplace of the future.
 But equally important for business leaders is to make sure they’re assembling the right people.

 “Putting together people from diverse geographies, ethnicities, socioeconomic backgrounds, disciplines and the like can create helpful friction,” said Bird.
 Friction in this sense is a positive outcome of a team coming at challenges with a multiplicity of perspectives in an inclusive work environment.
 But it’s equally important that everyone is humble and curious — key attributes for diverse teams tasked with innovation.

 Strong leadership and a clear vision are considered more important than maintaining a rigid hierarchy.
 “To accomplish something big, you have to collaborate with others.
 You all need to work together for a higher vision.
 You’ve got to grab people and subject matter experts from here and there, unifying to achieve that vision,” Masiero said.
 “Companies care less about the structure of the hierarchy.
 It’s important they have leaders, not bosses.”

 Weinstein closed by pointing to the upside of the dramatic shifts in the labour market.

 “This new world of work that we’re living in — it’s dynamic, it’s messy and it’s much harder,” he said.
 “But I think it’s interesting, and it gives us more opportunity to innovate.”

-TAGS: Tax and Compliance Trends & Innovation Compensation & Benefits Workforce Analytics Risk & Compliance Small Business HR Recruiting & Hiring Multinational Business Articles Management & Growth Midsized Business Payroll Administration Large Business
+TAGS: Tax and Compliance Trends and Innovation Compensation and Benefits Workforce Analytics Risk and Compliance Small Business HR Recruiting and Hiring Multinational Business Articles Management and Growth Midsized Business Payroll Administration Large Business